• Skip to main content

 Plan CMS Rating Enrollment

-Availability of SNPs in Bond is tied to eligibility requirements.
-These plans are not available to all beneficiaries but can be especially valuable for those with Medicaid or qualifying chronic conditions.
+SNP availability in Bond depends on eligibility.
+These plans are not general Medicare options for everyone, but they can be important for beneficiaries with Medicaid or qualifying chronic health conditions.

 See Special Needs Plans in Bond County